EGaraldi/corecon/docs/tutorial.rst

     values = qlf['McGreer et al. 2013'].values

 The available attributes are described in :ref:`DataEntryTemplate`.
-In addition, `CoReCon` automatically creates attributes from the `dimensions_descriptors` and `axes` values, in such a way that individual slices of `axes` can be easily accessed.
-The name of these attributes is the same as the corresponding dimension descriptor, with spaces replaced by `_` and non-alphanumeric characters removed.
+In addition, `CoReCon` automatically creates attributes from the field name and from each one of the `dimensions_descriptors`, assigning - respectively - the content of the `values` and the properly-sliced content of the `axes` attributes.
+The name of these self-generated attributes is the same as the corresponding field name or dimension descriptor, with spaces replaced by `_` and non-alphanumeric characters removed.
 For instance:

 .. code-block:: python